 In 2019-20 and beyond, because of LCFF being fully funded, the minimum RRMA contribution is 3 percent of the total General Fund expenditures.
-However, for 2020-21 and beyond, SB 820 allows for the exclusion of the state's pension on-behalf-of payments, ESSER and LLM funds to be excluded from the calculation of the RRMA calculation.
+However, for 2020-21 and beyond, SB 820 allowed for the exclusion of the state's pension on-behalf-of payments, ESSER and LLM funds to be excluded from the calculation of the RRMA calculation.
+While the contribution is initially based on the Adopted Budget, it should be monitored through the First and Second Interim reports and finalized with the Unaudited Actuals.